-Jeremy Bolen is a Chicago based artist, researcher, educator interested in site specific, experimental modes of documentation and presentation.
-Bolen is also an Advanced Photon Source User at Argonne National Laboratory in Lemont, Illinois.
-Much of Bolen’s work involves rethinking systems of recording in an attempt to observe invisible presences that remain from various scientific experiments and human interactions with the earth’s surface.
-Bolen received his MFA from the University of Illinois at Chicago in 2012 and is a recent recipient of the Oxbow Faculty Artist Residency in Saugatuck, MI, Center for Land Use Interpretation Residency in Wendover, Utah; Catwalk Residency in Catskill, NY; Hill House Residency in Mancelona, MI; Signal Fire Residency in Portland, OR; Joshua Tree Highlands Residency in Joshua Tree, CA and the Provost Award for Graduate Research from the University of Illinois at Chicago.
-His work has been exhibited at numerous locations including the Museum of Contemporary Photography, Chicago; La Box, Bourges; IDEA Space, Colorado Springs; The Mission, Houston; Galerie Zurcher, Paris; Andrew Rafacz, Chicago; Salon Zurcher, New York; The Drake, Toronto; Untitled Art Fair, Miami; Gallery 400, Chicago; Newspace Center for Photography, Portland; Depaul University Art Museum, Chicago; Hyde Park Art Center, Chicago, and Roots and Culture, Chicago.
-Bolen currently serves as an Adjunct Assistant Professor at the School of Art Institute of Chicago and is represented by Andrew Rafacz Gallery, Chicago.
+Jeremy Bolen is an artist researcher, organizer and educator interested in site specific, experimental modes of documentation and presentation.
+Much of Bolen’s work involves rethinking systems of recording –– in an attempt to observe invisible presences that remain from various scientific experiments and human interactions with the earth’s surface.
+Bolen is a recent recipient of the Banff Research in Culture Residency in Alberta, Canada; POOL Center for Art and Criticism Residency, Johannesburg; PACT Zollverein Residency in Essen, Germany; Oxbow Faculty Artist Residency in Saugatuck, MI; and Center for Land Use Interpretation Residency in Wendover, Utah.
+His work has been exhibited at numerous locations including Haus der Kulturen der Welt, Berlin; the Museum of Contemporary Photography, Chicago; La Box, Bourges; PACT Zollverein, Essen; EXGIRLFRIEND, Berlin; POOL, Johannesburg; University at Buffalo, Buffalo; IDEA Space, Colorado Springs; The Mission, Houston; Galerie Zürcher, Paris; Andrew Rafacz, Chicago; Soccer Club Club, Chicago; Salon Zürcher, New York; The Drake, Toronto; Untitled Art Fair, Miami; Gallery 400, Chicago; Newspace Center for Photography, Portland; Depaul University Art Museum, Chicago and Hyde Park Art Center, Chicago.
+Bolen lives and works between Chicago and Atlanta, serves as Assistant Professor of Photography at Georgia State University, is a co-founder and co-organizer of the Deep Time Chicago collective, and is represented by Andrew Rafacz Gallery, Chicago.